Up to 70% of people lose weight quickly when they start keto. Then suddenly… it stops.

 If you think you’re stuck in a keto weight loss stall, look at your lifestyle and any medications you’re taking.
 Things like hypothyroidism and insulin resistance can make it hard to lose weight.
 Talk to a registered dietitian or your doctor for advice before making big changes.

-7 Hidden Reasons Your Keto Weight Loss Stalled
+7 Keto Mistakes That Stop Weight Loss

 If your scale has stalled, you’re not alone.
 Many people hit a plateau and wonder why keto stops working.
 Below are seven common, often overlooked causes that create keto fat loss roadblocks and what to look for in your routine.